SichangHe/prev_DKU_signature_work/proposal/rationale.md

 and for all of them,
 it is inconvenient to cite any sources so users usually only includes a link.

+I would like to provide an extensible open source forum for organization to adapt to their own usage.
-Since these forum platforms are proprietary, organizations cannot simply tweak them and rather need to rely on the platform provider to address these issues or provide an extra setting.
+Since the above forum platforms (except Sakai) are proprietary, organizations cannot simply tweak them and rather need to rely on the platform provider to address these issues or provide an extra setting.
-It would be nice to provide an extensible open source forum for organization to adapt to their own usage.
+By making a fulling open source, performant and extensible academic forum, I can give academic organizations the full power to adapt it to their needs by programmatically modifying the interface.

 Besides the practical applications, the design and implementation is also an attractive task.
 A generic academic forum web server is particularly interesting to study because it brings the below challenges.

-## Web Programming
+## Web Development

-Web programming refers to programming software anywhere in the technology stack of providing users online experiences.
+[Web development][Web development] is one of the most challenging aspects of programming.
+It refers to all software development that provides users online experiences, which is also referred to as the [*Full Stack*][Full Stack].
-It is one of the most challenging aspects of programming, as it involves handling communication with the web client through the network, maintaining the state of the application on both sides of the wire, persisting data on disks using software like databases, and scaling up the above abilities by taking up more resources.
+It is challenging because it involves handling communication with the web client through the network, maintaining the state of the application on both sides of the wire, persisting data on disks using software like databases, and scaling up the above abilities by taking up more resources.

-Web programming brings up three immediate challenges:
+Web development brings up three immediate challenges:

 - Fault tolerance in state management in systems programming when connecting to clients with potentially unstable network conditions.